How to Decide Whether to Change Your Name After Divorce

 When the time comes that you’re not so much star-crossed as just plain cross, carrying your married name can become a burden.

-Divorce can be a particularly lonely time, and many women find themselves struggling to make a heartfelt and emotional decision about their surname.
+Divorce can be a particularly lonely time, and many women find themselves struggling to make the emotional decision about their surname after divorce.

-If you find yourself trying to think about your own decision, hopefully our tips will help you weigh up the options:
+If you find yourself trying to decide whether to change your name following divorce, or wondering what the process of a legal name change involves, hopefully our tips will help you weigh up your options.

 illustration